 Acorns is a mobile-first investment platform that allows users to invest their spare change.
 Members can also open a savings (both for adults and children) as well as an IRA account while saving money through the company’s cashback program.

-Acorns makes money by charging users a monthly subscription fee.
-The company offers three plans, namely Lite, Personal, and Family.
-Other streams of income include referral fees from its cashback program, interest earned on cash, as well as an annual management fee for accounts above $5,000.
+Acorns makes money by charging users a monthly subscription fee, referral fees from its cashback program, interest earned on cash, as well as an annual management fee for accounts above $5,000.

 Founded in 2012 and based out of Irvine, California, the company has quickly risen to become one of North America’s most frequently used investment apps.
 So far, Acorns has raised $207 million while amassing a valuation of $860 million.